 Don't forget.
 Remove from heat and let chicken rest for 5 to 10 minutes (you can cover it during this time).
 Garnish with fresh parsley and basil.

-There are endless sides and salads I can recommend with this baked chicken.
+There are endless sides and salads I can recommend to serve with baked chicken breast.
 This easy Mediterranean olive oil pasta carries similar flavors and the same sorta theme.
-Other sides I love: this simple grilled zucchini salad; roasted potatoes; or the obvious choice, Italian roasted veggies.(Prepare the sides ahead, since the chicken takes little time to cook).Print

 - Salt and pepper